DALPy-Developers/DALPy/README.md

 # Cormen Lib
-The Cormen-lib module is a data structures and algorithms library based on Thomas H. Cormen et al.'s *Introduction to Algorithms Third Edition*.
+The Cormen-Lib module is a data structures and algorithms library based on Thomas H. Cormen et al.'s *Introduction to Algorithms Third Edition*.
 This library was made specifically for administering and grading assignments related to data structures and algorithms in computer science.